ArtistCoban/InsideMyFridge/README.md

 ---

-## 📦 Data Source
+## Data Source

 I used [Kaggle’s Food.com Recipes and Reviews dataset](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews).
-I filtered it down to about 90,000 recipes, cleaned the data, and converted it to a simple JSON file to use locally.
+I filtered it down to about 85,000 recipes, cleaned the data, and converted it to a simple JSON file to use locally.

 ---

-## 🔎 What It Can Do
+## What It Can Do

-* You type some ingredients, like: `egg, tomato`
+You type some ingredients, like: `egg, tomato`
-* It searches through the dataset and gives you recipes
-* It doesn't need exact matches (so "tomatoes" and "tomato" work)
+It searches through the dataset and gives you recipes It doesn't need exact matches (so "tomatoes" and "tomato" work)
-* Clean and simple design
-* Lightweight project, perfect for learning

 ---

-## 🧠 Tools I Used
+## Tools I Used

-* 🐍 Python 3
+* Python 3
-* ⚡ FastAPI
+* FastAPI
-* 📁 JSON (for the recipe data)
+* JSON (for the recipe data)
-* 🌐 HTML + JavaScript (basic stuff)
+* HTML + JavaScript (basic stuff)
-* 🐧 Works fine locally, but can also be deployed on [Render](https://render.com)
+* Works fine locally, but can also be deployed on [Render](https://render.com)

 ---

-## 🛠️ How to Run It Locally
+## How to Run It Locally

-### 🔸 1.
-Install Dependencies
+### 1. Install Dependencies

 ```bash
 pip install fastapi uvicorn
 ```

-### 🔸 2.
-Start the Backend
+### 2. Start the Backend

 ```bash
 cd backend